Little Falls Woman Rescued From the Mississippi River - NewsBreak

 Little Falls Woman Rescued From the Mississippi River

 PIKE CREEK TOWNSHIP -- A Little Falls woman had to be rescued after she became stranded in the Mississippi River Sunday.
-The Morrison County Sheriff's...minnesotasnewcountry.com
+The Morrison County Sheriff's...1390granitecitysports.com

 PIKE CREEK TOWNSHIP -- A Little Falls woman had to be rescued after she became stranded in the Mississippi River Sunday.
-The Morrison County Sheriff's...minnesotasnewcountry.com
+The Morrison County Sheriff's...1390granitecitysports.com

 Comments / 0